Spring and woodland flowers

 Bright highlights in the gardens

 If you're visiting Calke's gardens this spring, the stunning displays on Calke's auricula theatre are well worth a visit.
 A rare survival of nineteenth-century display gardening, the theatre was originally designed to show off prize specimen auriculas and to preserve the blooms for longer.

 May is the perfect time to see a bright and summery display of auriculas on the theatre.
 Later in the season, you'll see a pretty display of summery pelargoniums.

 In the rest of the gardens, the borders are bursting with a medley of wallflowers and roses.
-In the Pleasure Grounds, don't miss Calke's cowslip meadow – a real treat this season.
+Why not ask a gardener about the work they're doing to keep Calke's gardens growing?

 It's bluebell season

 Wherever you go at Calke this spring, you're bound to discover a carpet of stunning bluebells.
 One of the best displays is in Serpentine Wood, where you can take a relaxing stroll through the woods and discover a sea of these gorgeouse blooms.
 Download our bluebell walk using the link below.

 The Pleasure Grounds are also a great spot for bluebells.
 Why not bring along a picnic and enjoy lunch overlooking the house or the Deer Park, where you can spot our herd of red and fallow deer?

 Orchids of the Limeyards

 June is the perfect time of year to take a longer walk to Calke's fascinating Limeyards to see the orchids in bloom.
 With hundreds of orchids blooming in spring, it's also a haven for wildlife.